Follow our recipe and cooks tips to produce perfect roast pork with crispy crackling, a simple Bramley apple sauce and gravy.

 1.5-2kg joint of pork, either leg, loin or shoulder

-- Fine sea salt and freshly ground black pepper
+Fine sea salt and freshly ground black pepper

-- 500g Bramley cooking apples
+500g Bramley cooking apples

-- 3 tbsp caster sugar
+3 tbsp caster sugar

-- For the Gravy:
+For the gravy

-- 2 tsp plain flour
+2 tsp plain flour

-- 450ml meat or vegetable stock
+450ml pork or vegetable stock

+The joint must be placed in a hot oven.
+Crackling is formed as the fat gets hot and melts, pushing up through the rind.
 Make sure you allow 20-30 minutes to preheat the oven before adding the meat.

 Resting the meat before carving gives it time to relax, which will make carving easier and give you moist, tender results.